-I started tinkering with orchestrators such as Azure Service Fabric (on which I have authored a book) and Kubernetes in 2017 for addressing the pains of my clients and also out of interest.
+I started tinkering with orchestrators such as Azure Service Fabric and Kubernetes in 2017 for addressing the pains of my clients and also out of interest.

 Tarun: Toward the end of 2017, we were redesigning our application to microservices architecture and looking for good platform options.
 The power of Kubernetes amazed us at that time, and I have been hooked on it ever since.

 By writing this ebook, did you learn anything new yourself?

 Rahul: Kubernetes is a minefield of hidden gems.
 We had a lot of fun documenting our learnings in the book.
 I learned several commands and the internals of Kubernetes and Helm.
 By reading this book, you are going to learn from our collective experience of exploring this platform.